 - Analog muxes

 - Comparators

 - Analog mixers

 - Voltage references

 - ADCs

 - DACs

-- DFB
+- Digital filter block (DFB)

 All GPIO pins can route analog signals into and out of the device using the internal analog bus.
 This allows the device to interface up to 62 discrete analog signals.

-Some CY8C56LP devices offer a fast, accurate, configurable delta-sigma ADC with these features:
+One of the ADCs in the analog subsystem is a fast, accurate, configurable delta-sigma ADC with these features:

-- Less than 100 μV offset
+- Less than 100-μV offset

-- A gain error of 0.2 percent
+- A gain error of 0.2%

-- INL less than ±1 LSB
+- Integral non linearity (INL) less than ±2 LSB

-- DNL less than ±1 LSB
+- Differential non linearity (DNL) less than ±1 LSB

-- SINAD better than 66 dB
+- SINAD better than 84 dB in 16-bit mode